nutanix/karbon-platform-services/cloud_connectors/AWS/README.md

 # AWS cloud connectors

-Xi IoT expects certain permissions from each AWS services to be able to write data to it.
+Karbon Services for IoT expects certain permissions from each AWS services to be able to write data to it.
 This README documents the permissions required for each service.

 ### S3
 **s3:ListBucket**: Needed for listing of existing buckets and for HEAD Bucket operation.